AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 - **BetterEggChance**: Better Egg chance in birdnests (63% chance instead of 35%)

 - **CompactTrees**: Craft 5 seeds into one to plant a x5 tree.

+- **DewsPlus**:

+    - Craft 5 dew collectors into one that acts like 5!

+    - Dew Collectors now 2x2 instead of 3x3

+    - Safe for existing saves

+    - Destroy existing 3x3 dew collectors to get 2x2

 - **DrinkableAcid**: LOTS of fun times to be had... and maybe death.